yojoe/go-raml/README.md

 ## Query Strings and Query Parameters

-All client library functions has argument to send [Query Strings and Query Parameters](http://docs.raml.org/specs/1.0/#raml-10-spec-query-strings-and-query-parameters), current client lib will not check it against RAML specifications.
+All client library functions have arguments to send [Query Strings and Query Parameters](http://docs.raml.org/specs/1.0/#raml-10-spec-query-strings-and-query-parameters), the current client lib will not check it against the RAML specifications.

-Generated code in server is in the form of commented code, example:
+The generated code in the server is in the form of commented code:

 ```
 // name := req.FormValue("name")